cherubjywh/ml-practice/README.md

 I will be implementing some machine learning algorithms using c++.
 The list of algorithms I am going to implement includes but restricted to the following:

 =======================================
-1. Linear regression
+1. Linear regression [done]
-2. LASSO
+1.1 Linear regression using gradient descent
-3. Logistic regression
+2. Logistic regression
-4. Linear SVM
+3. Linear SVM
+4. Perceptron
-5. Perceptron
+5. LASSO
 6. Previous linear models using SGD
 7. SDGA
 8. ASGD